MaxwellJia/rental_app/items/report.md

 ## Summary of Individual Contributions

-Specific details of individual contribution of each member to the project.

-Each team member is responsible for writing **their own subsection**.

-A generic summary will not be acceptable and may result in a significant lose of marks.

-*[Summarise the contributions made by each member to the project, e.g. code implementation, code design, UI design, report writing, etc.]*

-*[Code Implementation.
-Which features did you implement?
-Which classes or methods was each member involved in?
-Provide an approximate proportion in pecentage of the contribution of each member to the whole code implementation, e.g. 30%.]*

-*you should ALSO provide links to the specified classes and/or functions* Note that the core criteria of contribution is based on `code contribution` (the technical developing of the App).

 1. **u7630926, Xiaochen Lu**  I have 25% contribution, as follows: <br>
   - **Code Contribution in the final App**